Xushu-Wang/AI-powered-Historical-Text-Transcription/index.md

 ### Introduction

 Amazon Textract is based on the same proven, highly scalable, deep-learning technology that was developed by Amazon's computer vision scientists to analyze billions of images and videos daily.
 Users don't need any machine learning expertise to use it.
 Amazon Textract includes simple, easy-to-use APIs that can analyze image files and PDF files.
 Amazon Textract is always learning from new data, and Amazon is continually adding new features to the service.
-However, Textract is not e externally trainable by any means.
+However, Textract is not externally trainable by any means.

 ### Data & Accuracy